Are you an EPFL student and looking for a semester credited, Bachelors or Masters Project ? Look no further! We have something for you!

 PROJECT UNFOLDING:

-- [2 weeks]: Initial results verification
+- [2 weeks]: Current design review

 Contacts: matthieu.tonneau@epfl.ch